Alvin Snyder: Writing career

 Later as a fellow at the Annenberg Foundation, he published a widely used text on the use of propaganda by the US Government.
-Snyder also served as a Senior Fellow for the University of Southern California Center for Public Diplomacy.
+Snyder also was a Senior Fellow for the University of Southern California Center for Public Diplomacy.

-Snyder is also well-known for writing the book Warriors of Disinformation: American Propaganda, Soviet Lies, and the Winning of the Cold War (1995).
+Snyder is also well known for writing the book Warriors of Disinformation: American Propaganda, Soviet Lies, and the Winning of the Cold War (1995).
 In his 1995 memoir, he wrote that "the U.S. government ran a full-service public relations organization, the largest in the world, about the size of the twenty biggest U.S. commercial PR firms combined.
 Its full-time professional staff of more than 10,000 spread out among some 150 countries, burnished America‘s image and trashed the Soviet Union 2,500 hours a week with a tower of babble comprised [sic] more than 70 languages, to the tune of over $2 billion per year", and "the biggest branch of this propaganda machine" was the USIA.